ibm-cloud-docs/vpc/file_storage_vpc_create.md

 You can create file shares and mount targets by directly calling the REST APIs.
 For more information about the file shares VPC API, see the [VPC API reference](/apidocs/vpc-beta).

-File Storage for VPC regional API is released as beta for customers with special approval to preview this feature.
+{{site.data.keyword.filestorage_vpc_short}} regional API is released as beta for customers with special approval to preview this feature.
 {: note}

 ### Before you begin – Set up your API environment